Azure/azure-sdk-for-js/common/tools/dev-tool/README.md

 *To build (transpile) the sample-dev folder of a service's SDK*:

 1. Change the terminal to the service's `samples-dev` folder.
 1. Run `dev-tool samples publish --force samples-dev`.
-The generated files are placed in the `samples` folder.

 ## Extending the Tool